harness/developer-hub/docs/platform/automation/cli/reference.md

 `harness update`             - Updates the CLI.

-`harness secret`             - Creates, deletes, or update a Harness Secret.
+`harness secret`             - Creates, deletes or update a Harness Secret.

 `harness connector`          - Creates, deletes or update a Harness Connector.